SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: System Design

-Once we have determined the most likely attack $\Attack^*$, we can explain the attribution by inferring the most likely sequence of procedures behind the observed trace $X$.
-This is known as the decoding problem in the context of HMMs, which aims to find the most likely sequence of hidden states given the observed sequence:
+\paragraph{Explaining Attacks} Upon identifying the most likely attack $\Attack^*$, our next goal is to explain its behavior by deducing the sequence of procedures that likely led to the observed trace.
+This task aligns with the decoding problem in HMMs, which seeks to uncover the most probable sequence of hidden states (i.e., procedures) that resulted in the observed sequence: